mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 The conviction was expected, but it still hurt.

-"The sentence shall be a period of three La'To in Ulukoma.
+"The sentence shall be a period of thirty days in Ulukoma.
 Do you understa-"

 The door opened in a rush, and the magistrate paused to see who caused the disturbance.
 Two lanterns were in view.